opnfv/onosfw/docs/Colorado/configguide/config-for-installer.rst

    3.2 git clone https://gerrit.opnfv.org/gerrit/fuel

    3.3 In fuel/ci, exec ./deploy.sh.
-For virtual deployment, you can use -b file:///fuel/deploy/config -l devel-pipeline -p huawei-ch -s os-onos-nofeature-ha -i file://root/iso/fuel.iso.
-For bare metal deployment, you should modify dha.yaml according to hardware configuration.
+For virtual deployment, you can use -b file:///fuel/deploy/config -l devel-popeline -p huawei-ch -s os-onos-sfc-ha -i file://root/iso/fuel.iso.
+Fore bare metal deployment, modify dha.yaml according to hardware configuration.

 4. Build onos plugin into rpm independently.

    4.1 Install fuel plugin builder( detailed steps can be found in https://wiki.openstack.org/wiki/Fuel/Plugin ).

    4.2 git clone git://git.openstack.org/openstack/fuel-plugin-onos.
-For Liberty deployment, use –b Liberty.
+For Mitaka deployment, use –b Mitaka.

    4.3 fpb --build fuel-plugin-onos

    4.4 Move onos*.rpm in to master and fuel plugins –install onos*.rpm.

    4.5 Create a new environment and select onos plugin in settings table.
-As a constraint, you need select public_network_assignment in network configuration.
+As a constraint, you need to select public_network_assignment in network configuration.
+In addition, if you want to try SFC feature, select ''SFC feature'.

    4.6 Select a node with the role of controller and onos( onos must collocate with a controller).